What are school leaver programmes, apprenticeships and sponsored degrees?

 School leaver programmes are normally aimed at students who plan to stay at school or college until they have finished level 3 qualifications such as A levels, rather than those who are looking to leave school after GCSEs.
-The term can be used to describe a broad range of different types of paid training scheme, and some employers refer to their higher apprenticeships or sponsored degree programmes in this way.
+The term can be used to describe a broad range of different types of paid training scheme, and some employers refer to their higher apprenticeships, degree apprenticeships or sponsored degree programmes in this way.

 You’ll come across references to both sponsored degrees and sponsored degree programmes on employer websites; there is no fixed, standardised definition of these terms, which are used in different ways by different employers.
 Broadly speaking, they refer to a degree programme associated with a particular employer, with financial support available for students selected by the employer.